 The landing stage, opposite to Banteay Kdei, is a popular site for viewing the sunrise.
 Enjoy this video :)

-Links with a * are affiliate links.
-If you like my blog and you buy, book or subscribe to something via an affiliate link, I get a small commission from the provider.
-Of course there are no additional costs for you.
+Links and references with a * are an affiliate link (advertising link).
+If you like Visit Angkor and buy, book or subscribe to something via an affiliate link, the provider will make a small commission for Visit Angkor.
+Of course, there are no additional costs for you.

 Join our Facebook group